Belsomra (Suvorexant)

 Frequently Asked Questions

-Yes, Belsomra may be taken with or without food.
-Swallow the tablet whole with a full glass of water.
+Yes, Belsomra can be taken with or without food.

-If you miss a dose, do not take Belsomra unless you have the opportunity to get a full night of sleep (at least 7 hours) before you must be active again.
-Continue with your usual dose the following night.
+If you miss a dose, do not take Belsomra unless you can ensure a full night of sleep before needing to be active again.

 Important Disclaimer